purescript/spago/README.md

 let Package =
-  { dependencies : List Text  -- the list of dependencies of the Package , repo = Text               -- the address of the git repo the Package is at , version = Text            -- git tag
+  { dependencies : List Text  -- the list of dependencies of the Package , repo = Text               -- the address of the git repo the Package is at , version = Text            -- git tag, branch, or commit hash }
-  }

 -- The type of `packages.dhall` is a Record from a PackageName to a Package